 And, while we're massive fans of the Sonos range; audiophiles will argue long into the night about how the company specialises in mainstream (i.e. not 'high-end') audio quality.
 However, if you've got money to burn on some new super-expensive speakers then it's just as easy to get these included in a Sonos setup too.

 The secret ingredient that makes this all possible?
-A Sonos Connect.
+A Sonos Connect, Amp or Port.

-The easiest thing to do is to think of a Sonos Connect as a Sonos speaker that doesn't actually make any sound.
+The easiest thing to do is to think of these devices as a Sonos speakers that don't actually make any sound.

-However, the regular Connect can be used with a system that already features an amplifier, such as your old CD player.
-It's also useful when adding a record player to a Sonos system.
+Both the Port and the Connect can be used with a system that already features an amplifier, such as your old CD player.
+All four are useful when adding a record player to a Sonos system.

 How to listen to music from Sonos on your old speakers